Seahawks release defensive end Carlos Dunlap in cap-cutting move

 “I have full confidence and faith in betting on myself,’’ Dunlap told reporters via Zoom last year after he was traded to Seattle and the news of his restructured contract had been revealed.
 He had been acquired for offensive lineman B.J.
 Finney (who didn’t play a down for Seattle last year) and a seventh-round pick

-And Dunlap undoubtedly may think he made a great bet as he went on to record six sacks in 10 games with the Seahawks, during which time he helped revitalize the Seattle defense.
+And Dunlap undoubtedly may think he made a great bet as he went on to record six sacks in eight games with the Seahawks, during which time he helped revitalize the Seattle defense.
 The Seahawks were on pace to allow the most yards in NFL history through the first half of the season but instead became one of the stingiest in the NFL the second half with the Seahawks finishing seventh in sacks with 46.

 After the season, Dunlap spoke optimistically of continuing to play for the Seahawks but said he also understood the realities of the business.